abdel792/sayCurrentKeyboardLanguage/readme.md

 ## Changes for version 1.1 ##

+*	 The addon has been renamed from getCurKeyboardLanguage to sayCurrentKeyboardLanguage;
 *	 Added the GPL license to the addon;
 *	 Added the script getCurKeyboardLanguage to the "System status" category;
 *	 Fixed some errors in the code.